|

 53.9 Miles Lock #31 Larry's Creek

-Pennsylvania Railroad Bridge over canal at east end near C.A..
+Bridge over the Canal in Williamsport Pennsylvania Railroad Bridge over canal at east end near C.A..
 Reed Company...Lycoming County.
-Now Tower Square 2009......Third and Chestnut street..
+Now Tower Square 2009......Third and Chestnut street.. |

 The Log Boom At Linden, Showing The Canal

-Canal at Pine Street, Williamsport Pa
+Canal between Pine & Market Streets, Williamsport Pa

 Jersey Shore